rfielding/mongodb-sharding-docker-compose/README.md

  * first replicaset shard: 3x mongod
  * second replicaset shard: 3x mongod
  * third replicaset shard: 3x mongod
+ * fourth replicaset shard: 3x mongod
  * mongo query router: 1x mongos
  * authentication enabled + global auth key certificate between nodes

+> This means a replication factor of 3, with data sharded into 4.
+This means that we can store 4x what any single server can store, and store everything redundantly 3 times.
+2 of the 3 of every replica set must survive in order to never lose data.

 To get started